 Despite the apparently indecisive nature of operations in 1812 during the Peninsular War, the French hold on Spain had been weakened.
 The defeat at Salamanca undermined French morale and gave renewed hope to the people of Spain, a significant proportion of whom engaged in, or actively supported, guerrilla attacks that diverted substantial numbers of French soldiers from the front line.

 When Wellington began his next campaign in May 1813, his chances of success were higher than ever before.
 He now had over 80,000 Allied troops under his command, half of whom he sent to Salamanca and half along the River Esla with the intention of encircling the enemy army in Castile.

 The French withdrew through Valladolid, Palencia and Burgos.
-On 21st June the French became forced to make a stand at Vitoria to protect their retreating columns.
-The ensuing battle, although a victory for Wellington, became marred by a failure to pursue the broken enemy (British soldiers seemed far more interested in looting the French baggage train), but the results were impressive.
+On 21st June the French were forced to make a stand at Vitoria to protect their retreating columns.
+The ensuing battle, although a victory for Wellington, became marred by a failure to pursue the broken enemy (British soldiers seemed far more interested in looting the French baggage train) but the results were impressive.

 He then moved against enemy positions along the River Bidassoa with the intention of invading France, winning the battle of the Nivelle in November and approaching the city of Bayonne on either side of the River Nive a month later.